 Subsequent physicians are also subject to disclosure obligations.
-Where you are concerned that an incident warranting disclosure has not been disclosed, you must discuss the matter with the previous physician.
+Where you are concerned that an incident warranting disclosure has not been disclosed, you should try to discuss the matter with the previous physician before disclosing the incident to the patient.
 A constructive and respectful discussion may help clarify the particular facts and circumstances of the incident, the evolution of the case, and the obligations of the previous physician around disclosure.
 If you continue to have concern about the clinical care or outcome, consider working with the previous physician in a sensitive manner to create a plan for disclosure.
 It is strongly recommended to document your conversations with the other physician.
 Ultimately, you may be responsible for disclosure to the extent that you have sufficient knowledge about the incident to do so.